neos/neos-ui/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for your contribution, we appreciate it!

-ATTENTION: ALL NEW FEATURE PRs SHOULD TARGET THE MASTER BRANCH (bugfixes go to the least maintained branch) -->
+ATTENTION: ALL NEW FEATURE PRs SHOULD TARGET THE CURRENT BRANCH (bugfixes go to the least maintained branch) -->